Office-of-Digital-Services/California-Design-System/README.md

 [The infamous "garbanzo" test site](https://effective-garbanzo-re4lo11.pages.github.io/)

 This is the Base Team repository for the upcoming California Design System.
-We can make this professional later.
+We can make this readme professional later.
 For now, here's what devs need to know.

 ## Grab it